diem/website/docs/core/life-of-a-transaction.md

 ### CS → Mempool (MP.1)

 * After receiving a transaction from the client, the CS proxies the transaction to the validator node’s mempool.
-* The mempool for validator node V~X~ accepts transaction T~N~ for the sender's account only if the sequence number of T~N~ is greater than or equal to the current sequence number of the sender's account.
+* The mempool for validator node V<sub>X</sub> accepts transaction T<sub>N</sub> for the sender's account only if the sequence number of T<sub>N</sub> is greater than or equal to the current sequence number of the sender's account.

 ### Mempool → Other validator nodes (MP.2)

-* The mempool of the validator node V~X~ shares transaction T~N~ with the other validators on the same network.
+* The mempool of the validator node V<sub>X</sub> shares transaction T<sub>N</sub> with the other validators on the same network.
-* Other validators share the transactions in their mempool with V~X~’s mempool.
+* Other validators share the transactions in their mempool with V<sub>X</sub>’s mempool.

 ### Consensus → Mempool (MP.3)

 * When the transaction is forwarded to a validator node and once it becomes the leader, its consensus will pull a block of transactions from its mempool and replicate the block to other validators.
 It does this to arrive at a consensus on the ordering of transactions and the execution results of the transactions in the block.
-* Note that just because a transaction T~N~ was included in a consensus block, it does not guarantee that T~N~ will eventually be persisted in the distributed database of the Libra Blockchain.
+* Note that just because a transaction T<sub>N</sub> was included in a consensus block, it does not guarantee that T<sub>N</sub> will eventually be persisted in the distributed database of the Libra Blockchain.

 ### Mempool → VM (MP.4)